Deer Tagging Information

 For information on DMAP, see this link http://www.wlf.louisiana.gov/hunting/deer-management-assistance-program .

-Special license and primitive firearms specifications apply only to the special state, WMA, national forest and preserves and federal refuge seasons.
 Still hunt only.
-See page 11 in La.
-Hunting Regulations pamphlet for specific hunting area dates.
+See page 11 for specific hunting area dates.
 Specific WMAs will also be open.
 Check WMA schedule for specific details.
-A primitive firearms license is required for resident hunters between the ages of 16 and 59 (inclusive) and non-resident hunters16 years of age and older.
-Either-sex deer may be taken in all deer hunting areas EXCEPT Area 5 and as specified on public areas.
-It is unlawful to carry a gun, other than a primitive firearm, including those powered by air or other means, while hunting during the special primitive firearm segment.
+A primitive firearms license is required for resident hunters between the ages of 16 and 59 inclusive and non-resident 16 years of age and older.
+Either-sex deer may be taken in all deer hunting areas EXCEPT in West Carroll Parish, and EXCEPT Deer Areas 4, 7, 9 and 10 as specified in deer hunting schedule.
+Consult deer hunting schedule for either-sex days for these parishes and areas, and as specified on public areas.
+It is unlawful to carry a gun, other than a primitive firearm, including those powered by air or other means, while hunting during the primitive firearm season.
 EXCEPT it is lawful to carry a .22 caliber rimfire pistol loaded with #12 shot (ratshot only).

 1. Rifles or pistols, .44 caliber minimum, or shotguns 10 gauge or smaller, all of which must load exclusively from the muzzle or cap and ball cylinder, use black powder or approved substitute only, take ball or bullet projectile only, including saboted bullets, including primitive firearms known as “in line” primitive firearms, and

-2. Single shot, breech loading rifles, .35 caliber or larger having an exposed hammer that uses metallic cartridges loaded either with black powder or modern smokeless powder.
+2. Single shot, breech loading rifles, .35 caliber or larger, having an exposed hammer that use metallic cartridges loaded either with black powder or modern smokeless powder.
 All of the above may be fitted with magnified scopes.

-Longbow, compound bow and crossbow or any bow drawn, held or released by mechanical means will be a legal means of take for all properly licensed hunters.
+Bowhunting Equipment Regulations: Longbow, compound bow and crossbow or any bow drawn, held or released by mechanical means are legal means of take for all properly licensed hunters.
 Bow and arrow fishermen must have a sport fishing license and not carry any arrows with broadhead points unless a big game season is in progress.

 Youths 17 or younger only.
 Youths must possess a hunter safety certification or proof of successful completion of a hunter safety course.
 Youths must be accompanied by one adult 18 years of age or older.
 If the accompanying adult is in possession of hunter safety certification, a valid hunting license or proof of successful completion of a hunter safety course, this requirement is waived for youths younger than 16 years of age.
 Adults may not possess a firearm.
 Youths may possess only one firearm while hunting.
 Legal firearms are the same as described for deer hunting.
 The supervising adult shall maintain visual and voice contact with the youth at all times.
 EXCEPT properly licensed youths 16-17 years old and youths 12 years old or older who have successfully completed a hunter safety course may hunt without a supervising adult.